A program from CivicLex that is providing support for neighborhood events and resources in Fayette County.

 Pilot Program

 In 2025, we funded 3 neighborhood block parties and 2 hyper-local newsletters through a mini-grant pilot program.
 These projects showed us how impactful neighborhood resources can be, and directly informed the Porch to Porch mini-grant program.
-We’re planning on a second round of these grants that will be announced in June!
+A second round of grants was announced June 2026!

 Neighborhood Block Parties